amit-upadhyay-IT/amit-upadhyay-IT.github.io/_posts/python/2016-03-03-python-class-objects.markdown

 To understand why you don't need to give any value for `self` during the method call, consider an example.
 Say you have a class called `My_Photo` and an instance of this class called `My_Object`.
 When you call a method of this `object` as `My_Object.method(arg1, arg2)`, this is automatically converted by Python into `My_Photo.method(My_Object, arg1, arg2)`.
 This feature makes `self` special and it also implies that if you have a method which takes no arguments, then you still have to define the method to have a `self` argument.

 Self is an instance identificator and is required so that the statements within the methods can have automatic access to the current instance attributes.
-Here is the example showing a class definition using `__init__` and `self.
+Here is the example showing a class definition using `__init__` and `self`.

 ```py
 class Mobile: